 - Damp or patched walls.

 - Spalling and efflorescence.
-Both these issues are caused as a result of salt deposit formation on the walls.
+Both these issues are caused due to salt deposits forming on the walls.
 Spalling describes the flakes of wet concrete or bricks, while efflorescence is used to describe the grayish, white ash seen on the walls of the basement.

 Do we need basement dehumidifiers?

-When the humidity level in your basement exceeds 50-55% and you spot the above mentioned signs, you know that you are in need of a dehumidifier.
-But it must be noted that the dehumidifiers used in your rooms may not suffice for your basements.
+When the humidity level in your basement exceeds 50-55% and you spot the above mentioned signs, you know that you need a dehumidifier.
+But it must be noted that dehumidifiers used in your rooms may not suffice for your basements.
 Instead we need a specially designed basement dehumidifier.

 What are basement dehumidifiers?